- Dean of Students Home

 I was involved in an incident and have been referred to the Dean of Students Office; what does that mean?

 The Dean of Students Office receives written reports from a member of the University community including faculty, University Police, and Residence Life if a student is accused of violating the Standards for Student Conduct.
 You will receive a letter and/or email to your CSUSM account from our office mandating that you call our office to schedule a disciplinary conference to discuss the allegation.
-This one-on-one conference with the Interim Assistant Dean of Students provides you with an opportunity explain what happened from your perspective.
+This one-on-one conference with the Associate Dean of Students provides you with an opportunity explain what happened from your perspective.

 May I request information regarding my case over the telephone?

 As a general rule, we do not provide such information over the phone because information regarding disciplinary matters is highly confidential, and we must be sure that we are providing the information to the correct person.
-If you have not already scheduled a conference with the Interim Assistant Dean of Students, you may call (760) 750-4935.
+If you have not already scheduled a conference with the Associate Dean of Students, you may call (760) 750-4935.

 What happens if I don’t schedule a disciplinary conference with the Dean of Students Office after I receive a disciplinary letter?

 If you fail to comply with the request to schedule a disciplinary conference, the Interim Assistant Dean may place a hold on your registration record prohibiting you from dropping or adding classes or obtaining a transcript.
-You may also be scheduled for a Formal Hearing (more information can be found here).
+You may also be scheduled for a Formal Hearing.
 It is important for students to respond to letters from the Dean of Students Office regardless of plans to continue enrollment at CSUSM in the future.

 Can someone attend the disciplinary conference with me?